Kanpur violence: Man arrested for posting 'inflammatory' content on Facebook | Law-Order

 Police have also been alerted about appearing of posters in neighbouring Unnao appealing to shopkeepers to keep their shops closed on Friday, the officer said.
 They have been asked to maintain law and order, he added.

 Prima facie it appears to be the handiwork of “some mischievous elements,” he said.
-It has been decided to make heavy deployment of police force including Provincial Armed Constabulary(PAC), the Rapid Action Force (RAF), and civil police in Muslim-dominant pockets here in view of Friday prayers tomorrow, said the additional CP, Law and order, Anand Prakash Tiwari.
+It has been decided to make heavy deployment of police force including Provincial Armed Constabulary(PAC), the Rapid Action Force (RAF), and civil police in some pockets here in view of Friday prayers, said the additional CP, Law and order, Anand Prakash Tiwari.

 The deployment will remain till normalcy completely returns, he said.

-Some sources in police have said that the alleged key conspirator in the Friday incident, Zafar Hayat Hashmi, who was arrested from Hazratganj, Lucknow on Saturday, had received funds from abroad just a couple of years ago.
+Some sources in police have said that the alleged key conspirator in the Friday incident, Zafar Hayat Hashmi, who was arrested from Hazratganj, Lucknow on Saturday, had received funds from abroad about three years ago.

 An account was opened in a private bank in Babupurwa area in which an amount of Rs 3.54 crore was deposited in 2019, they said.
 But, at present, only Rs 11 lakh is left in his accounts that raised suspicion, the sources said.